By Buddy Doyle and Patrick M. DennisShare Article

 Reg BI – The Compliance Obligation

-In this episode, Oyster CEO Buddy Doyle, General Counsel Patrick M. Dennis and Managing Director Polly Cordle discuss the Reg BI Compliance Obligation and the core things firms should focus on to fulfill that obligation, including:
+In this episode, Oyster CEO Buddy Doyle along with experts Patrick M. Dennis and Polly Cordle discuss the Reg BI Compliance Obligation and the core things firms should focus on to fulfill that obligation, including:

 - Advertising & Marketing